 Part of human skull found leads to investigation at Montgomery County solid waste station

 Aug.
-25—The discovery of possible human remains later determined to be a piece of a human skull resulted in an investigation at the Montgomery County Environmental Services Solid Waste Transfer station Tuesday.
+25—The discovery of possible human remains later determined to be a piece of a human skull led to the Tuesday afternoon shutdown of the Montgomery County Environmental Services Solid Waste Transfer Station in Moraine.

-Around 2 p.m., officers from Moraine Police Department assisted Kettering police with an investigation involving possible human remains, according to Moraine police.
+Officers from the Moraine Police Division assisted the Kettering Police Department initiated an investigation around 2 p.m. involving possible human remains, Moraine police said.

-Preliminary information led to the search of the Montgomery County Environmental Services Solid Waste Transfer station on Encrete Lane in Moraine.

 Nothing was found, according to police.

-The transfer station has reopened is operating with normal hours, according to a spokesperson for Montgomery County.
+The transfer station has reopened and is operating as usual, according to a Montgomery County spokeswoman.

 The Montgomery County Coroner's Office determined the possible remains that prompted the search was a piece a human skull of an unknown gender, age and race, according to police.